shieldskcd/ud_js/README.md

 3. Installed the Material Icon Theme Extension for VS Code as suggested by the author.
 4. Installed the Prettier extension for VS Code as suggested by the author.
 5. Created a course FAQ for review.

+## Module 2
+1. Downloaded the "Unconventional Calculator" code from the course.
+2. Created the Git FAQ document